Leucyl-tRNA synthetase

 Leucyl-tRNA synthetase, cytoplasmic is an enzyme that in humans is encoded by the LARS gene.

 Function

 This gene encodes a cytosolic leucine-tRNA synthetase, a member of the class I aminoacyl-tRNA synthetase family.
 The encoded enzyme catalyzes the ATP-dependent ligation of L-leucine to tRNA(Leu).
-It is found in the cytoplasm as part of a multisynthetase complex and interacts with the arginine tRNA synthetase through its C-terminal domain.
+It is found in the cytoplasm as part of a multisynthetase complex and interacts with the arginyl-tRNA synthetase through its C-terminal domain.
 Alternatively spliced transcript variants of this gene have been found; however, their full-length nature is not known.

 Interactions

 Leucyl-tRNA synthetase has been shown to interact with EEF1G.